 I saw this teardrop caravan at the Covi Motorhome, Caravan and Outdoor Supershow and was able to talk to Lex, the RoadCHIEF enthusiast and importer.
 The interior felt well made and comfortable with plenty of extra features, like a blue-tooth speaker.
-It’s imported from India which keeps it affordable.
+It’s imported from China which keeps it affordable.
 Lex described them as fun and it’s easy to imagine a fun holiday in one.
 There is even an option to add tents extensions to keep completely dry while cooking and add more rooms.

 Location: Auckland, New Zealand

 I think of this as a modernised caravan in the teardrop shape.
 It has everything inside – kitchen, toilet and shower with the seating area converting into a bed.
 There are plenty of different layouts and colour options.
 A great video about this teardrop is on YouTube, on Exploring Alternatives channel and really shows what living in one is like.